SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 True
 {% endhighlight %}

 Tada!
-We can translate a given DNA or RNA sequence as well as fish the first coding region from a sequence.
+We can translate a given DNA or RNA sequence as well as fish out the first coding region from a sequence.
 By the way, have you thought it's weird that I've been using `translateDNA` on an RNA sequence?
 Yeah, it's not just you.
-RNA sequences data is often stored as though it were DNA, with "T"s instead of "U"s, as it was in this file.
+Nucleic acid sequences are often stored in the DNA alphabet, regardless of whether it makes more physical/biological sense as RNA.
 It's a bit odd, but common enough to gloss over transcription and reverse transcription since they directly correlate.

 ## Translation Party: Reverse Translation